Contextual Robust State Estimation in Distribution Systems with Real-Time Unobservability and Scarce Data: CASE STUDY

 \item [-] \emph{Retrospective}: This baseline assumes that all measurements are available and the system is then observable, that is, $\hat{x}_t = \hat{x}^d_t$.
 Under the considered setup, however, this situation is unrealistic and only used for benchmarking purposes.

-\item [-] \emph{\pot}: This baseline simulates an oracle version of the \val, in which the \bn state $\hat{x}^d_t$ of the test instance is assumed to be known and available for hyperparameter tuning.
-While this benchmark is not implementable in practice, it enables us to assess how the availability of high-quality information for tuning the parameter $\rho$ during validation influences overall performance.
+\item [-] \emph{\pot}: This baseline simulates an oracle version of \val, in which the \bn state $\hat{x}^d_t$ of the test instance is assumed to be known and available for hyperparameter tuning (which only becomes available once the delayed measurements of instance $t$ arrive).
+While this benchmark is not implementable in practice, it is reported solely to quantify the margin left by the data-driven selection of $\rho$.

-\item [-] \emph{Persistent}: This baseline uses the state of the closest neighbor relative to the available measurements $z_t^a$ for each test instance, that is, $\hat{x}_t = \hat{x}^d_s, \, s \in \mathcal{S}_t^1$.
-It avoids solving any optimization problem, thus the computation is negligible.
-This method serves as a naive but relevant benchmark in the presented scenario of contextually similar training data. \end{itemize}
+\item [-] \emph{Persistent}: This baseline uses the state of the most recent training instance as the estimated state, that is, $\hat{x}_t = \hat{x}^d_{t-1}$.
+It avoids solving any online optimization problem, thus the computation is negligible.
+This method serves as a naive benchmark in the considered context of time-series forecasting, but is particularly relevant as this state is used in the validation process of the robust parameter $\rho$. \end{itemize}

 In order to compare the performance of the previous approaches, we use the Root Mean Squared Error (RMSE) defined as: